 If you’re unsure of the weather

-- Alternatively, if you really have your heart set on a particular site, but need a back-up site, clearly outline your contingency plan to all guests – and give them a wedding day contact phone number – so there’s no drama if you have to switch to Plan B.
+- Alternatively, if you really have your heart set on a particular location, but need a backup site, clearly outline your contingency plan to all guests

-- Be safe and forgo a vulnerable transport option such as an open horse and carriage in favour of something suitable for all weather conditions, say a horse-drawn buggy or a limousine.
+- Be safe and forgo a vulnerable transport option such as an open horse and carriage in favour of something suitable for all weather conditions, say a classic car or a limousine